-The page contains health advice from the Government and the NHS.
+The page contains health advice from the Government, the NHS and health organisations.

-For the latest information about the virus and how you can look after your health, visit www.nhs.uk
+For the latest information about the virus and how you can look after your health, visit the NHS website.

 We will regularly update this page with the latest information, so please use the dropdowns below for further advice.

 How to avoid catching or spreading coronavirus

 - wash your hands with soap and water often – do this for at least 20 seconds – see a short video showing the recommended hand washing technique